bushblade/Mern-Ecommerce/notes.md

 Removed loading state from productReducer for better performance and UX.

-Instance of axios in utils/api.js
+Instance of axios in utils/api.js.

-Fixed position Navbar - no janky content shifting on mobile
+Fixed position Navbar - no janky content shifting on mobile.

-Redux subscription for cartItems in LS - simpler less repetitive
+Redux subscription for cartItems in LS - simpler less repetitive.

-Stick with identifying product by \_id  rather than renaming as product
+Stick with identifying product by \_id  rather than renaming as product.

-userController sends back more specific responses for not found or wrong password
+userController sends back more specific responses for not found or wrong password.

+getUserProfile doesn't need to fetch the user from the DB it already has it in the req from the authMiddleWare.